brandkap/brandkap.github.io/work/connect-our-kids.md

   src="/assets/images/connect-our-kids/family-connections.png"
   alt="TODO"
   title="Family Connections"
-  caption="A family connection is anybody who is related to a foster child that has the potential to be a permanent guardian.
-The Family Connections tab contains the files and any other associated information for a foster child .
+  caption="A family connection is anybody related to a foster child that has the potential to be a permanent guardian.
+The Family Connections tab contains the files and any other associated information for a foster child.
 Social workers can log past engagements, upload documents, and edit contact details here."
 %}

 ## New design system

 Our interface choices were based on the design elements already present on the website.
 We did not want to reinvent the wheel and have the app's UI vary drastically.
-So, in order to keep the experience similar between the website and mobile app we used the same copy, color schemes, typeface, and navigation layout as much as possible.
+So, to keep the experience similar between the website and mobile app we used the same copy, color schemes, typeface, and navigation layout as much as possible.
 Although, some of these aspects were changed to improve overall consistency, clarity, and hierarchy.

 <p class="text-white font-bold mt-12">Our goals for creating a new design system were to:</p>
 * Create components that could transfer to desktop easily